 - faces the Taiwan Strait in on the west and Bashi Channel on the south

-- is Taiwan’s second largest city with the population of approximately 2.8 million and an area of 2946km2
+- is Taiwan’s second largest city with a population of more than 2.8 million and an area of 2946 square kilometres

 - is home to Chai Mountain, Banping Mountain, the Love River, and Dongsha Atoll National Park